Summer 2017 Box Office:

 What kind of handicapped access is there?

-There is handicapped parking at all sites.
+There is handicapped parking at both sites.
 At the Hatchery, the walk from the parking area to the seating area is paved and flat.
 At the Ski Hill, there is a wheelchair accessible van to take patrons from the entry area to the drop-off point near the seating area, from which there is an additional short walk (or roll) to the handicapped access walkway and the amphitheater.
-The FestHalle has limited handicapped parking next to the facility, and a drop-off point at the main entrance.

 Are there chairs at the theater?